oriolrius/docker-network-watchdog/README.md

 Docker's `default-address-pools` configuration in `/etc/docker/daemon.json` only applies to networks created **without** explicit subnet definitions.
 When docker-compose files or `docker network create` commands specify custom subnets using `ipam:` configurations, they override the default pools.

-This can lead to unexpected network ranges being used, potentially causing conflicts with your protected IP ranges.
+> **⚠️ IMPORTANT:** This can lead to unexpected network ranges being used, potentially causing conflicts with your protected IP ranges.

 ## Solution